 There are three versions of the tool based on age, reporter, and format:

-PEARLS can be used through age 19 and the ACE tool can be used beginning at age 18.
 For 18- and 19-year olds, either tool may be used.
 For patients 20 years and older, the adolescent self-report version of the PEARLS tool is also acceptable.

 Medi-Cal payment is available for ACE screenings based on the following schedule: